ALuesink/Trend_Analysis_tool/README.md

 ```

 ## Running the tool
 There are different options with this tool.
 Data can be uploaded, deleted or updated.
+The raw run data is run data directly from the sequencer, while processed data comes from the pipeline.

-### To upload data
+### Upload data
+Needed for data uploading is the run name, the path to the directory of the run and the sequencer.
+For the raw run data the path needed is to the raw run directory, for the processed data to the processed data directory.
+When not all samples of a run need to be uploaded, these samples need to be enter subsequently with the path to their processed run directory.

 Raw run data:
 ```
 python trend_analysis.py upload raw_data 'run' 'path' 'sequencer'